cmahnke/vorsatzpapier/content/post/tapete-6/index.en.md

 The renovation is slowly nearing its completion.

-Auch diese Tapete habe ich vom besten Anbieter historischer Tapeten in Göttingen - [Zeitzeug](http://zeitzeug.de/).
+I've purchased it from the best supplier of historical wallpapers in Göttingen - [Zeitzeug](http://zeitzeug.de/).